 If you find yourself excusing behavior by saying we’ll that’s who I am because I’m an (insert Enneagram number), you’re using it as a shield.
 If you box someone in by cutting them down, telling them they are only the negative aspects of their number, or need to be more aware of their number, we’re using the Enneagram as a sword.
 Neither application is appropriate.
 The whole point of this tool is to grow through self-awareness, not to stay stagnant within an unhealthy stance.

-The Enneagram is Different than a Personality Test
+The Enneagram is Not a Personality Test

 Summarizing, Ian Cron, author of The Road Back to You, The Enneagram is an ancient personality type system with an uncanny accuracy in describing how God has wired human beings both positively and negatively.
 By challenging us to explore who we are, the Enneagram helps us recognize and overcome self-defeating patterns of behavior and to become our most authentic selves.